EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 ```

 User notes created by UI.
 Linked to journal entries by the `JournalEntryId` column.
 May be null.
 If set, its a note on a journal entry.
-SystemEdsmID will be null, SystemName will be null if the journal entry is not a FSDJump, else its the star name in the FSDJump.
+SystemEdsmID will be null, SystemName will be null if the journal entry is not a FSDJump or Location, else its the star name in the FSDJump or Location.

 Linked to EDSM system by the `SystemEdsmId` column.
 May be null.
 If set, its a note on a star.
 SystemName will be set, JournalEntryId will be null